maticnetwork/node-prometheus/README.md

      ![Screenshot 2020-04-03 at 4 50 14 PM](https://user-images.githubusercontent.com/31979627/78356289-e856c400-75cc-11ea-86da-e94d742a07f7.png)

 3. Change the HTTP url to http://host_ip:9090 and save.
+Make sure `9090` port is open.
+Click on `Save and Test` button to chek if the connection is a success.
 After the success message, go to Grafana home:

      ![Screenshot 2020-04-03 at 5 14 53 PM](https://user-images.githubusercontent.com/31979627/78357564-4dabb480-75cf-11ea-9c9c-f6e8daadec47.png)